SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-render-html-strings/rule.md

 :::

 ::: info
 You should only use IHtmlString when you are sure that the string doesn't contain any potentially harmful script tags.
-When dealing with user-provided content or content from an untrusted source, always sanitize or validate the HTML before rendering it.
+When dealing with user-provided content or content from an untrusted source, always ensure to sanitize or validate the HTML before rendering it.
 :::

+**TODO**
+4. Add your rule to a category.
+See [How to Add and Edit Categories and Top Categories](https://github.com/SSWConsulting/SSW.Rules.Content/wiki/How-to-Add-and-Edit-Categories-and-Top-Categories).